caseycs/amsterdam-php-opening-graphql/PITCHME.md

 * Learning curve: 1 week for playground and experiments
 * First prototype: 1 week for basic integration
 * First real use-case: 2 weeks before going live, including alignment with the front-end team

++++

+### It's not super-simple

+This is what you will feel during first 1-2 weeks, while trying to combine all the pieces together.

 ---